cleanlab/examples/DEVELOPMENT.md

 # Development

-This document provides a checklist as a guide to contributing to the cleanlab examples repository.
+This guide provides a checklist for contributing new cleanlab examples.

-- Add each example's notebook and any relevant files in a folder, prefixing the name of the folder with a number (use the next number from the [Table of Contents](https://github.com/cleanlab/examples#table-of-contents))
+- Add your example's notebook and any relevant files in a folder, prefixing the name of the folder with a number (use the next number from the [Table of Contents](https://github.com/cleanlab/examples#table-of-contents))

-- Ensure that the notebook contains cell outputs and that they look as expected on GitHub, additionally clear any cell blocks that are too large (eg. model training code that specifies accuracy for each epoch)
+- Ensure that the notebook contains cell outputs and that they look as expected on GitHub, additionally clear any cell blocks that are too large (eg. model training code that specifies accuracy for each epoch).
+This is different than our tutorials in the main cleanlab repository (where notebook cells should not be executed)!

-- Ensure that the jupyter notebook cells are execute in order
+- Ensure that the jupyter notebook cells are executed in order.

 - If the notebook takes a long time to run or is hard to auto-execute, add its folder name to the `ignore_folders` list in [run_all_notebooks.py](run_all_notebooks.py)